munificent/craftinginterpreters/book/statements-and-state.md

 ### Block syntax and semantics

-Now that Environment handles scope, we're ready to surface it in the language.
+Now that Environments nest, we're ready to add blocks to the language.
 As in C, a block in Lox is a (possibly empty) series of statements or declarations surrounded by curly braces.
 A block is itself a statement and can appear anywhere a statement is allowed.

-In grammarese, that's:
+In grammar-ese, that's:

 ```lox
 statement   = exprStmt